Understanding Intelligence and Cognitive Function: A Detailed Analysis

 Theories of Intelligence

-- Spearman's Two-Factor Theory: Intelligence consists of a general factor (g) influencing performance across cognitive tasks and specific factors (s) related to particular areas like mathematical reasoning or verbal comprehension.
+- Spearman's Two-Factor Theory: This theory breaks intelligence into a general factor (g) that influences performance on all cognitive tasks, and specific factors (s) that apply to particular areas like math or language.

 Cognitive Function